Student Support Resource Guide

 Academic Integrity

-The Academic Integrity team is responsible for reviewing questions, concerns, and incident reports related to potential violations of academic integrity in the classroom.
+The Office of Academic Integrity is responsible for reviewing questions, concerns, and incident reports related to alleged violations of the academic integrity policy in the classroom.
 Student incident reports under review have the potential of being cited for one or more of the following:

 • Use of academic share sites (CourseHero, Studocu)